brianspiering/quotes_from_others/README.md

 "It doesn't get any easier, you just get faster."
 — Greg LeMond

+"There is no amount of work you could do today that will offset the progress you could have made in a properly structured week."
+— Chris Sommer

 "For every complex problem there is an answer that is clear, simple, and wrong."
 — H. L. Mencken

 "Plan in decades.
 Think in years.
 Work in months.
 Live in days."
 — Nic Haralambous

+“If it is important, do it every day.
+If it’s not important, don’t do it at all.”
+— Dan John, Never Let Go: A Philosophy of Lifting, Living and Learning

+“Don't paint ceiling before laying the foundation.”
+— Dan John

 "Perfectionism is the purest form of procrastination."
 — Lanny Bassham